Skip to content

 MULTIBegins a transaction.
 Subsequent commands are queued, not executed.
 Returns OK.

-EXECExecutes all queued commands atomically.
-Returns an array of results, one per queued command.
+EXECExecutes all queued commands.
+Returns an array of results, one per queued command — or a nil array if a WATCHed key changed since WATCH was issued (optimistic-lock abort).

 Example